 - Assisting staff with object handling to facilitate classes and collection access

 - Researching objects in the collection

-- Administrative tasks including filing, database entry, and assistance with museum mailings and marketing distribution
+- Administrative tasks including filing, database entry, and digital file organization

 Are internships paid?

 Yes, internships are paid and students may also choose to pursue class credit through their specific degree program.

 More information on application requirements can be found here.